Last updated April 2023

 - Liability of the institution and a summary of the error resolution process.

 With the creation of the Consumer Financial Protection Bureau and the recent trend in greater consumer protection, Regulation E has seen a resurgence in importance.
-The changing technologies for making and taking payments has also had an effect on Regulation E’s relevance.
+The changing technologies for making and taking payments have also had an effect on Regulation E’s relevance.

-“In recent years, there is a strong trend for service providers to process payments electronically, which creates greater risk of regulatory scrutiny and private lawsuits,” says Etmund.
+“In recent years, there is a strong trend for service providers to process payments electronically, which creates a greater risk of regulatory scrutiny and private lawsuits,” says Etmund.